dsayed-msft/azure-gaming-docs/azure-gaming-pr/unreal-cloud-ddc/quickstart-github.md

 ![Create a new repo](media/create-new-repo.png)

-* Create a new Service Principal for the GitHub Actions automation following the steps [here](https://github.com/Azure/login#configure-a-service-principal-with-a-secret).
+* For the newly created repository, create a new Service Principal for the GitHub Actions automation following the steps [here](https://github.com/Azure/login#configure-a-service-principal-with-a-secret).
 The Service Principal will require Contributor and [Role-based access control (RBAC)](/azure/role-based-access-control/overview) Granter or Owner access to the resource group.
 This is done once for the repository.

 ```azurecli-interactive
     az ad sp create-for-rbac \